 Fire is sacred among Zoroastrians.
 They pray to Ahura Mazda next to the radiant flames of the fire.

-In Iranian myths, fire is an element that cannot be corrupted and it is the purifier of the other three main elements of the world, water, earth, and air.
+In Iranian myths, fire is an element that cannot be corrupted; It purifies the other three main elements of the world: water, earth, and air.

-In Zoroastrian belief, fire is a symbol of light and purity and is made from wisdom and thought.
-Every human being should keep the fire of his essence burning with vigilance and righteousness and bring it close and unified with the light of Ahura Mazda.
+In Zoroastrian belief, fire symbolizes light and purity and is made from wisdom and thought.
+Every human being should keep the fire of his essence burning with vigilance and righteousness and unite it with the light of Ahura Mazda.

 Izad Azar and Waking Up Early

-In Iranian mythology, it is said that when two-thirds of the night is passed, the god of fire gets worried about the extinguishment of fire on earth.
-So, He asks Izad Soroush or Sraosha to awaken the roosters so they start crowing.
-Roosters sing “O humans, wake up and pray, curse to the demons, otherwise, the long reach of the demon Joshab will prevail over you.”
+In Iranian mythology, it is said that when two-thirds of the night has passed, the god of fire gets worried about the extinguishment of fire on earth.
+So, he asks Izad Soroush or Sraosha to awaken the roosters so they can start crowing.
+The roosters sing, “O humans, wake up and pray, curse to the demons.
+Otherwise, the long reach of the demon Joshab will prevail over you.”

 Izad Hom